AI labs love to claim they're accelerating science. OpenAI just put a number on it.

 This OpenAI-Ginkgo collaboration shows that connecting frontier models to lab automation can produce real results, not just plausible-sounding proposals.
 The system wasn't generating "paper experiments" that look good in text but can't actually run.
 OpenAI notes they added strict programmatic validation to ensure every AI-designed experiment was physically executable on Ginkgo's platform.

-This setup required Ginkgo Bioworks' cloud laboratory infrastructure, which isn't something most biology labs have.
+This required Ginkgo Bioworks' cloud laboratory infrastructure, which isn't something most biology labs have.
 Ginkgo is one of the few companies with the automation platform and scale to run tens of thousands of experiments robotically.
 The partnership essentially gave GPT-5 access to a capability that doesn't exist in most academic or corporate research settings.

-The question is whether the gains generalize.
-CFPS optimization is a particularly good fit for this approach: the experiments are fast, the feedback is clear, and the search space is well-defined.
-Not all biological problems are this tractable.
 Still, early work on AI in biology research suggests the pattern could extend to other domains, and OpenAI's enterprise platform is positioning for exactly these kinds of integrations.

-This is one of the most credible "AI accelerates science" announcements we've seen.
+Our read: This is one of the most credible "AI accelerates science" announcements we've seen.
 The 40% figure is specific, the methodology is concrete, and the partnership with Ginkgo provides the kind of validation that pure AI demonstrations lack.

 It's also a reality check on the hype.
 AI isn't going to replace biologists.
 But AI connected to the right infrastructure, with the right constraints, can meaningfully speed up the parts of research that are bottlenecked by iteration.
 That's a narrower claim than "AI will revolutionize drug discovery," but it's a claim with evidence behind it.